 Matt Boylan-Smith performs soon to be released “Beacon in the Sky” in for German TV

 Prior to recording with Jeff Martin and touring through France, Germany and the UK, Matt’s original track “Three Words” made it to number three on Triple J Unearthed in 2013.
 In 2014 he paired up with Finnish EDM producers Alora and Senii.
 After penning the words to “Down by the Ocean” the track was released and received support form Electronic Dance Music TV.
 With 150 000 listens on Soundcloud and 200 000 on youtube, the track was found by producer Sam Feldt and placed on his mixtape.
-It has received over 1.5 Million plays and hit Number 30 in Germany on Spotify’s viral Top 50.
+It has received over 2 Million plays and hit Number 30 in Germany on Spotify’s viral Top 50.
+It has now been streamed over a million times on Spotify.

 Matt Boylan-Smith then collaborated on the track ‘Free‘ with Alora and Senii.
 It has received well over 300 000 listens on Soundcloud and gained high rotation on one of Finlands largest Radio Station YleX.